 TABLE 1.
-Summary Recommendations for Managing Healthcare Providers Infected with Hep-atitis B Virus (HBV), Hepatitis C Virus (HCV), and/or Human Immunodeficiency Virus (HIV)

-Virus, circulating viral burden Categories of clinical activities Recommendation Testing HBV Security of the Control of the Contr <10+ GE/mL Categories I, II, and III No restrictions b Twice per year ≥10° GE/mL Categories I and II No restrictions b NA ≥10° GE/mL Category III Restricted a NA HCV NAMES OF THE PARTY <10' GE/mL Categories I, II, and III No restrictions' Twice per year ≥10° GE/mL Categories I and II No restrictions' NA ≥ 10° GE/mL Category III Restricted NA HIV 100 E <5 × 10° GE/mL Categories I, II, and III No restrictions Twice per year ≥5 × 10 GE/mL Categories I and II No restrictions' NA ≥5×104 GE/mL Category III Restricted a NA
+Summary Recommendations for Managing Healthcare Providers Infected with Hep-atitis B Virus (HBV), Hepatitis C Virus (HCV), and/or Human Immunodeficiency Virus (HIV) 2.0 virus, circulating viral burden Categories of clinical activities Recommendation Testing HBV <10 4 GE/mL Categories I, II, and III No restrictions ^b Twice per year ≥10° GE/mL Categories I and II No restrictions ^b NA ≥10° GE/mL Category III Restricted 1 NA HCV Contraction II and a <10' GE/mL Categories I, II, and III No restrictions ^b Twice per year >10° GE/mL Categories I and II No restrictions ^b NA $\ge 10^4$ GE/mL Category III Restricted' NA HIV and the second second <5×10 2 GE/mL Categories I, II, and III No restrictions ^b Twice per year ≥5×10 1 GE/mL Categories I and II No restrictions' NA ≥5×10 2 GE/mL Category III Restricted ^d NA

 NOTE.
-These recommendations provide a framework within which to consider such cases; however, each such case is sufficiently complex that each should be independently considered in context by the expert review panel (see text).
-GE, genome equivalents; NA, not applicable.
+These recommendations provide a framework within which to consider such cases: however, each such case is sufficiently complex that each should be independently considered in context by the expert review panel (see text).
+GE, genome equivalents: NA, not applicable.

 See Table 2 for the categorization of clinical activities.
-No restrictions recommended, so long as the infected healthcare provider (1) is not detected as having transmitted infection to patients; (2) obtains advice from an Expert Review Panel about continued practice; (3) undergoes follow-up routinely by Occupational Medicine staff (or an appropriate public health official). who test the provider twice per year to demonstrate the maintenance of a viral burden of less than the with test the problem (wide per year to demonstrate the maintenance of a vital buttern of sees that the recommended threshold (see text); (4) also receives follow-up by a personal physician who has expertise in the management of her or his infection and who is allowed by the provider to communicate with the Expert Review Panel about the provider's clinical status; (5) consults with an expert about optimal infection control procedures (and strictly adheres to the recommended procedures, including the routine use of double-gloving for Category II and Category III procedures and frequent glove changes during procedures, particularly if performing technical tasks known to compromise glove integrity [eg, placing sternal wires]), and (6) agrees to the information in and sigms a contract or letter from the Expert Review Panel that characterizes her or his responsibilities (see text).
+No restrictions recommended, so long as the infected healthcare provider (1) is not detected as having transmitted infection to patients; (2) obtains advice from an Expert Review Panel about continued practice; (3) undergoes follow-up routinely by Occupational Medicine staff (or an appropriate public health official). who test the provider twice per year to demonstrate the maintenance of a viral burden of less than the whit test the provider twice per year to demonstrate the maintenance of a vital bopten of destinant the recommended threshold (see test); (4) also receives follow up by a personal physician who has expertise in the management of her or his infection and who is allowed by the provider to communicate with the Expert Review Panel about the provider's clinical status; (5) consults with an expert about optimal infection control procedures (and strictly adheres to the recommended procedures, including the routine us of double-glowing the routine use of double-glowing the provider of the status status (5) consults with an expert about optimal infection control procedures (and strictly adheres to the recommended procedures, including the routine use of double-glowing the status of the status status (5) consults with an expert about optimal infection control procedures (and strictly adheres to the recommended procedures, including the routine use of double-glowing the status of the status status (5) consults with an expert about optimal infection control procedures (and strictly adheres to the recommended procedures, including the routine use of double-glowing the status of the status status (5) consults with an expert about optimal infection control procedures (and strictly adheres to the recommended procedures, including the routine use of double-glowing the status of the status status (5) consults with an expert about optimal infection control procedures (and strictly adheres to the recommended procedures, including the routine use of double-glowing the status of the status status (5) consults are status (5) and the status (5) a for Category II and Category III procedures and frequent glove changes during procedures, particularly if performing technical tasks known to compromise glove integrity [eg, placing sternal wires]), and (6) agrees to the information in and signs a contract or letter from the Expert Review Panel that characterizes her or his responsibilities (see text).